Chronic pain after surgery

 Pain after hernia surgery

 Inguinal (groin) hernia is a common condition with an incidence of six per cent to 12 per cent in adult males.
 It affects men more often that women.
 The condition presents as a lump in the groin, due to a protrusion of intestine through a weakness in the abdominal wall in the groin.
 This lump can affect daily activities and is often, but not always, painful.

 Chronic pain after inguinal repair surgery is now a well-recognised condition – it is one of the most widely reported surgical conditions with hundreds of articles reporting prevalence of up to and around 30 per cent.
-Approximately five to 10 per cent of patients report pain after their hernia operation that interferes with daily living.
-There is now guidance recommending that it is safe for surgeons to ‘watch and wait’ with some patients who have a small pain-free lump, as long the hernia doesn’t impact too much on their daily activities.
+Approximately 5 to 10 per cent of patients report pain after their hernia operation that interferes with daily living.
+There is now guidance recommending that it is safe for surgeons to ‘watch and wait’ with some patients who have a small pain-free lump, as long as the hernia doesn’t impact too much on their daily activities.

 Pain after chest surgery

 When you consider what is involved in surgically opening the chest (thoracotomy), it is not surprising that many patients suffer long-term pain afterwards.
 In order to gain access to the chest, the surgeon has to either remove part of a rib or spread the ribs apart.
 This inevitably causes damage to bone and nerves lying along the ribcage.